-The agreement soon fell apart, however, and in early 1975 the Communists
+The agreement soon be broken by the Communists and in early 1975 the Communists

 launched a military offensive.
 In six weeks, the resistance of the Thieu

-regime collapsed, and on April 30 the Communists seized power in Saigon.
+regime collapsed, on April 30 the Communists seized power in Saigon.
 Follow the fall of South Saigon, the

 The Socialist Republic of Viet Nam